• Skip to primary navigation

 Chances are, you’re going to have the urge to drink at least once during the month.
 Instead of pouring an alcoholic drink, try mixing up a mocktail or other non-alcoholic drink.

-My favorite thing to drink when I am wanting something delicious but not full of alcohol is a Bitters and Soda.
+My favorite thing to drink when I want something delicious but not full of alcohol is a Bitters and Soda.
 It has trace amounts of alcohol and a refreshing flavor.
 Or try some infused waters like Tangerine Basil Water.

 There are even a few ready made-versions on the market now that you can keep on hand in the refrigerator.